Queueing-Systems-Assistance/qsa-system-config-pack/README.md

 Build the config pack:
   - Use `gradle clean build` to build the project
-  - If you want to deploy it into your local repository, issue `gradle clean install`
+  - If you want to deploy it into your local repository, issue `gradle clean run`